spicata/spicata99/mint-fresh-notes/wavescat/huygenSplain.md

 - Key point: Using Huygen's principle, we are able to predict how waves interact with objects, whether that be through refraction, reflection, or diffraction.
 For these interactions, we can assume that a secondary wavelet is formed at the point of 'impact'.
 Using this, we are able to predict how a wave may behave.
 With refraction, the change in the speed of the wave allows us to calculate which way a wave will bend when entering a new medium.
 With reflection, we can predict how it reflects (abides by the law of reflection).

     ![](../../assets/geoHuygen.png)

+    (Wavefronts substituted for rays of light in order bring focus to the reflection)